firepick/astar-path/README.md

 ## Whatizit?
 **astar-path** is a Javascript library that computes a ballistic flight path between a start and goal nodes.
-The trajectory computed is subject to position, velocity, and accelerations constraints as well as optional user defined node constraints.
+The trajectory computed is subject to position, velocity, and acceleration constraints as well as optional user defined node constraints.

 ### PathNode